yrmvgh/yiufcrawl/README.md

 ### Reporting bugs

 At any time, there will be bugs -- finding and reporting them is a great help.
-Bugs should be reported to ~~our bug tracker~~ YIUFCRAWL! https://github.com/yrmvgh/crawl/issues
+Bugs should be reported to ~~our bug tracker~~ **YIUFCRAWL**! https://github.com/yrmvgh/crawl/issues

 ### Map making
 Crawl creates levels by combining many hand-made (but often randomised) maps, known as *vaults*.
 Making them is fun and easy.
 It's best to start with simple entry vaults: see [simple.des](crawl-ref/source/dat/des/arrival/simple.des) for examples.
 You can also read [the level-design manual](crawl-ref/docs/develop/levels/introduction.txt) for more help.

 If you're ambitious, you can create new vaults for anywhere in the game.
-If you've made some vaults, you can test them on your own system (no compiling needed) and submit them to ~~our bug tracker~~ YIUFCRAWL! https://github.com/yrmvgh/crawl/issues
+If you've made some vaults, you can test them on your own system (no compiling needed) and submit them to ~~our bug tracker~~ **YIUFCRAWL**! https://github.com/yrmvgh/crawl/issues

 ### Monster Speech & Item Descriptions
 Monster speech provides a lot of flavour.
 Just like vaults, varied speech depends upon a large set of entries.
 Speech syntax is effective but unusual, so you may want to read [the formatting guide](crawl-ref/docs/develop/monster_speech.txt).